-It looks like with the upcoming Raymond Weil Maestro Automatic Chronograph (ref.
-7737-PC5-00659) the Swiss brand is going to add yet another ETA 7750-powered watch to the thousands of other ETA 7750-powered watches already available on the market.
+With their 2011 Maestro Automatic Chronograph (ref.
+7737-PC5-00659), Raymond Weil adds yet another ETA 7750-powered model to the thousands of other ETA 7750-powered chronographs already available on the market.

-The new Maestro Automatic Chronograph is going to be officially presented to the general public in March 2011 during the upcoming Baselworld 2011 fair.
+The Maestro Automatic Chronograph was officially presented to the general public in March 2011 during the Baselworld 2011 trade fair.